Get the balance right! • 1

 Service providers need to leverage resources effectively to drive innovation and achieve desired outcomes over time.
 Smart visualizations of the innovation pipeline and portfolio might help leaders and teams drive fruitful discussions, uncover interconnections, make informed choices, build alignment, and ultimately get the balance right.

-Before diving into the intricacies of innovation portfolios, we need to widen the scope of innovation beyond the unimaginative, product-centric definitions of innovation that merely pay lip service to services (see, e.g., Keeley et al., 2013; Viki et al., 2019).
+Before diving into the intricacies of innovation portfolios, we need to expand the scope of innovation beyond the unimaginative, product-centric definitions of innovation that merely pay lip service to services (see, e.g., Keeley et al., 2013; Viki et al., 2019).
 Let’s do this by unpacking three tensions in service innovation.
 The first one is below.

 Tension1.png